margold/networking-workshop/unix-networking-workshop/presentation.md

 - TCP and IP are two of these layers.
 We say that TCP is "on top of" IP.
 - Another protocol that might be on top of IP is UDP, which you also might have heard of.
 - Below IP is the link layer, which is responsible for getting the data to ???.
-=> FIXME read up on what IP and TCP packets actually carry to confirm my explanations are right => FIXME fix the point about the link layer
+=> FIXME something about the link layer

 Teaching Notes:
 - Draw: [ http -> tcp -> ip -> link layer ]